The Royal Couple

 - Try not to overcook the frittata but keep it a bit juicy.

 - Serve and enjoy together with a salad of your preference.

 But if you want to incorporate artichoke in a recipe you need to undress it, discarding most of the outer petals and keeping the inner ones together with the most precious part, its heart which is buried deep inside the core.
 Undressing an artichoke is not of the easiest things to do but after some practice is rather straightforward; personally I enjoy a lot peeling artichokes and I find it very meditative.
-You need a small paring knife and a bowl with water containing some squeezed lemon halves; artichokes are getting oxidised fast and turn brown, like apples, and lemon helps to slow down this process.
-For a thorough description with nice pictures you can check this link
+You need a small paring knife and a bowl with water containing some squeezed lemon halves; artichokes are getting oxidised fast and turn brown, like apples.
+Lemon helps in slowing down this process.

 If you see them in a market and you decide to put your hands on them, select the ones that feel solid and heavy and their petals are tightly closed.